jiamingluuu/notes/database/DDIA.md

 # Part II.
 Distributed Data
 ## 5. Replication
 ### Readers and Followers
-A *Replica* is a copy of the database stored in each node.
+A *replica* is a copy of the database stored in each node.

 Leader-based replication (aka. active/passive or master-slave replication)
 - One of the replica is chosen to be *leader*.
 When clients' initiate write